kenwheeler/mcfly/README.md

 	var TodoApp = React.createClass({

 	  mixins: [TodoStore.mixin],

 	  ...

 ###Actions

 McFly's **createActions** method creates an Action Creator object with the supplied singleton object.
 The supplied methods are inserted into a Dispatcher.dispatch call and returned with their original name, so that when you call these methods, the dispatch takes place automatically.

 Adding actions to your app looks like this:

-	var AppController = require('../controller/AppController');
+	var mcFly = require('../controller/mcFly');

-	var TodoActions = AppController.createActions({
+	var TodoActions = mcFly.createActions({
 	  addTodo: function(text) {
 	    return {
 	      actionType: 'ADD_TODO',